Let's violate biologic width and see what happens

 Tooth # 18 one month later

 Gingiva has healed well.
 Pocket depths within normal limits.
-Patient happy because she can now chew on left side.
+Patient happy because she can now chew without food impaction.

 Bitewing of left molars

 Sealed composite evident for tooth #18.
-Same day conservative crown lenghtening on the day of composite placement is very practical.
+Same day conservative crown lengthening on the day of composite placement is very practical.

 I have resolved my patient’s chief complaint.
 Now ready to tackle her remaining dentistry.